sun-yuliang/PentaZen/README.md

 ## Running the Program

 In Piskvork, you can choose pbrain-PentaZen2019.exe as the engine.
 The detailed infomation can be found in the Readme file of Piskvork.

+## Defects

+Note that the following defects are improved in the newer versions.

+ * Pattern table used is not exhuastive.
+ * Cannot recognize recursively defined fouls.
+ * Prune too much candidate moves, resulting in inaccurate evaluation.

 ## Author